myofficework000/myofficework000/README.md

 ### ✍️ Thought Leadership

-- Sharing insights on **Android, system design, and scalable architectures**
+- Sharing insights on **Android, system design, and scalable architecture**
 - Writing about **AI in mobile, performance engineering, and real-world system challenges**

 ---